gchq/stroom-resources/README.md

 # Stroom resources

-## Swarm
+## Deploy
-Some Stroom applications can be run using Docker Swarm, fronted with an NGINX reverse proxy.
-The `./swarm` directory contains this setup.
-If you want to run these applications using Swarm you must update the IP addresses in `./swarm/swarm.yml` and in `./swarm/nginx/nginx.conf`.
+`stroom-stats` and `stroom-proxy` can be run using Docker Swarm, fronted with an NGINX reverse proxy.
+The `./deploy` directory contains this setup.

+### Running in dev
+1. Start Zookeeper, Kafka, HBase, and Stroom databases by running the `runDevResources.sh` script in `./bin`.
+2. Run the deploy script `runDeploy.sh` in `./bin`.

+### Configuring the deployment
+The `runDeploy.sh` script configures the deployment.

+The dev resources all publish their ports to the local machine.
+NGINX and the Swarm of Stroom applications need this IP address. `localhost` won't do because they run in Docker containers and `localhost` means the container itself.
+This IP address is injected as part of the `runDeploy.sh` script in `./bin`.
+This is needed in `nginx/nginx.conf` and in `swarm.yml`.

+### Extending
-See `./swarm/nginx/nginx.confg` for routes, e.g. `http://localhost/stats` is mapped to `stroom-stats`.
+See `./deploy/templates/nginx.confg` for routes, e.g. `http://localhost/stats` is mapped to `stroom-stats`.

-## Dev
+## Dev-resources
 Runs Stroom's dependencies in Docker containers.
 Suitable for development but not production.

 To use the docker-compose.yml you need to add the some entries to `/etc/hosts` on the host machine: